 Hopefully this article has served as a guide to achieving Battlefield Bad Company 2 veteran status by completing the steps outlined above.
 After connecting to the Battlefield veteran program, enjoy the use of not only the F2000 in the original Bad Company, but the World War II inspired throwback of the Battlefield M1 Garand.

-Guide to Unlockables in Battlefield: Bad Company 2
+This post is part of the series: Guide to Unlockables in Battlefield: Bad Company 2

 - Assault and Engineer Kit Unlockables in Battlefield: Bad Company 2